walkerke/census-r/09-introduction-to-microdata.md

 ### Basic usage of `get_pums()`

 `get_pums()` requires specifying one or more variables and the state for which you'd like to request data.
 For national-level analyses, `state = 'all'` *can* get data for the entire USA by iterating over all US states, but the data can take some time to download depending on the user's internet connection.
 The `get_pums()` function defaults to the 5-year ACS with `survey = "acs5"`; 1-year ACS data is available with `survey = "acs1"`.
-At the time of this writing, the default year is 2019; data are available back to 2006 for the 1-year ACS and 2005-2009 for the 5-year ACS.
+At the time of this writing, data are available from 2006 through 2019 for the 1-year ACS and 2005-2009 through 2016-2020 for the 5-year ACS.

 Let's take a look at a first example using `get_pums()` to request microdata for Wyoming from the 1-year 2019 ACS with information on sex, age (`AGEP`), and household type (`HHT`).